anjanaaa-nair/Brain_Tumor_Detection_and_Interpretation/README.md

 This project demonstrates the effectiveness of CNNs with SE blocks and XAI techniques for brain tumor classification, achieving a high accuracy of 96.19%.
 The integration of Grad-CAM enhances interpretability, providing valuable insights for clinical decision-making.

 ## Acknowledgments
-We acknowledge Kaggle for the MRI dataset used in this research.
+I acknowledge Kaggle for the MRI dataset used in this research.

 ## License
 This project is licensed under the MIT License.

-## Contact
-For any questions or collaboration opportunities, please reach out to Anjana Nair at [nairanjana0205@gmail.com](mailto:nairanjana0205@gmail.com).